surveycto/timed-categories/extras/customizations/customizations.md

 The timed-categories field plug-in has lots of parameters, so you can customize it to fit your needs.
 However, you can also change the field plug-in itself to customize its appearance.
 Here, we discuss some of the most common and easier changes you can make to this field plug-in.

 For help making customizations to the field plug-in, check out our support article on [customizing field plug-ins]().
-Even if you have never used CSS or HTML before, you can follow the steps described here¸ to customize the field plug-in.
+Even if you have never used CSS or HTML before, you can follow the steps described here to customize the field plug-in.

 We have a lot of suggestions on this page, but feel free to just focus on the adjustments you would like to use, ignoring the others.